Wenceslaus III of Bohemia: King of Bohemia and Poland (1305–1306) and death

 Wenceslaus II of Bohemia and Poland died on 21 June 1305.
-Wenceslaus III succeeded his father in both kingdoms, but his position in Poland was precarious because Władysław the Elbow-high continued his fight for the Polish throne.
-Wenceslaus realized that he could not preserve his three kingdoms and decided to renounce Hungary.
+Wenceslaus III succeeded his father in both kingdoms, but his position in Poland was precarious because Władysław I Łokietek continued his fight for the Polish throne.
+Wenceslaus realised that he could not preserve his three kingdoms and decided to renounce Hungary.
 However, instead of acknowledging Charles of Anjou as the lawful king of Hungary, Wenceslaus abandoned his claim to the Hungarian throne in favour of Otto III of Bavaria, who was Béla IV of Hungary's grandson.
 Wenceslaus handed the Holy Crown of Hungary over to Otto in Brno on 9 October 1305.
 In the same months, Wenceslaus, who had meanwhile broken his engagement to Elizabeth of Hungary, married Viola of Teschen upon the Bohemian lords' advice.

 The sixteen-year-old Wenceslaus led a dissolute life.
 He was surrounded by a group of young Czech noblemen, to whom he made large land grants.
-His position in Poland further weakened after Władysław the Elbow-high captured Kraków in early 1306.
+His position in Poland was further weakened after Władysław I Łokietek captured Kraków in early 1306.
 To forge an alliance against his rival, Wenceslaus granted Gdańsk and Pomorze to Waldemar, Margrave of Brandenburg-Stendal and Herman, Margrave of Brandenburg-Salzwedel as fiefs in July 1306.
-After deciding to invade Poland, Wenceslaus dismissed his young favourites and made his brother-in-law, Henry of Carinthia, governor.
+After deciding to invade Poland, Wenceslaus dismissed his young favourites and made his brother-in-law, Henry of Bohemia, governor.
 However, before Wenceslaus could invade, he was stabbed in Olomouc on 4 August 1306.
 His assassin was never identified.
 Wenceslaus was the last king of Bohemia from the native Přemyslid dynasty.